 Gullac means the month of Ramadan for the Turks.
 The sale of rose petals in the markets is already a herald of Ramadan.
 No matter what you cook this month, nothing can be as tasty as Gullac eaten at the end as a dessert.
 Given that Ramadan is mostly during hot seasons, these light and quick-cooked sweets also bring some coolness.
-Thus, it is the favorite, most wanted, and most eaten sweet of Ramadan's month.
+Thus, it is the favourite, most wanted, and most eaten sweet of Ramadan's month.
 Therefore, you can always see rose petals in every house and Gullaj on every table.
 In addition to rose petals, it is made with milk, sugar, vanilla, and, if desired, many walnuts and nuts can be added.
-Pomegranates, strawberries, cherries, mint leaves, Gaziantep peanuts, and many more different, exciting, and colorful ways can be found for the dressing.
+Pomegranates, strawberries, cherries, mint leaves, Gaziantep peanuts, and many more different, exciting, and colourful ways can be found for the dressing.

 Lokum (Turkish delight)